elqumsan/RNAseqMVA/README.md

 These steps are described in detail in the manuscript.

+## Limitations

+This comparative benchmarking is restricted to 3 supervised classification approaches : Random Forest (RF), Support Vector Machines (SVM) and K-nearest neighbours (KNN).
+These methods were chosen because they rely on different models and algorithmic approaches to the problem of supervised classification.
+A systematic evaluation of all existing methods was out of scope for this work, but the R code could be adapted to handle other methods as well.

 ## Citations

 - Mustafa AbuElQumsan, Baddih Gathas and Jacques van Helden (2025).
 Benchmarking SVM, Random Forest, and KNN for RNA-seq Data: Revisiting Classifier Performance and the Impact of Preprocessing and Hyperparameter Tuning. *Submitted*.